-Getting Your Own Grading Stamp to Sell Lumber
+Getting Your Lumber Accreditation Stamp to Sell Lumber

 If you have a small sawmill producing high-quality lumber, you may have considered selling affordable lumber directly to customers building homes or structures.
 But before you can make your first sale, keep in mind that the wood will need to be graded and stamped.